ronan696/ronan696/README.md

 ## About Me

-- A software engineer who loves exploring new technologies, building small projects, innovating and tinkering with stuff.
+- A **Software Engineer** who loves exploring new technologies, building small projects, innovating and tinkering with stuff.
 - Working as a **Backend Developer** for _IBM Content Collector - Email, Sharepoint and File Systems_.

-- Trying my hand with Frontend and currently working on a Vue/Gridsome side-project.
+- Experimenting with the **Frontend** as well and currently working on a Vue/Gridsome side-project.

-- Frequently automating tasks to make life easier.
+- Frequently **automating tasks** to make life easier.
 Primarily using Python, but also occasionally PowerShell.
 - Have a keen interest in designing, graphics and photo manipulation.

 ## Tech/Software Stack